theodesp/stable-systems-checklist/README.md

 - [ ] The system runs out of monit, supervise, upstart, systemd, rcNG, SMF, or the like.
 - [ ] The application must gracefully stop and start if given the command to do so.
 - [ ] Every log file is shipped and indexed outside of the system.
 Every interesting metric too.
+- [ ] Don’t leave log files on production systems.
+Copy them to a staging area for analysis.
 - [ ] The only way to make changes to a production host is to redeploy.
 - [ ] Make it easy to roll back and downgrade a deployment.
 - [ ] In a production system you must be able to query its state in an ad-hoc fashion.